Eyesore123/astro-figma-practice/README.md

 - I also downloaded most of the assets for local use so that when there are changes to Astro or to library imports, I don't have to come and fix code every time.
 I noticed that the original project was not working with the latest Astro version and a lot of the code was outdated and deprecated so I fixed all that.
 - Blurs are a bit different and "blur2" effect is added to create slightly different effect.

+Figma file image is attached to files with the file name: DSGN.png.

 Mobile styles are still lacking so I'll add them later.

 ## 🧞 Commands